ShenShan123/OpenACM/README.md

 Note:

 We have updated the function generate\_Appro\_4\_2(test\_bit\_widths) to enhance the flexibility of the multiplier compiler.
 This update enables the program to automatically calculate the required number of approximate 4-2 compressors for a given bit width.
-The function supports batch generation for multiple bit widths and provides an interactive interface that allows users to choose combinations from eight predefined classic approximate compressors: Yang1, kong2, antonio, momeni, ha, akbar1, akbar2, and sabetz.
+The function supports batch generation for multiple bit widths and provides an interactive interface that allows users to choose combinations from eight predefined classic approximate compressors: Yang1[1], kong2[2], antonio[3], momeni[4], ha[5], akbar1[6], akbar2[6], and sabetz[7].
 If no input is provided, the system will default to Yang1.

 \### Truth Table of Approximate 4-2 Compressors